Long-time tails and cage effect in driven granular fluids

-\emph{Results---}Backscattering effects are expected to be strongest for high densities, when locally a cage has formed, enforcing reflection of the tagged particle colliding with neighbouring particles forming the cage.
-In Fig. \ref{vacf2} we show the modulus of the VACF for volume fraction $\phi=0.45$ and for different inelasticities $\varepsilon = 0.7,0.8,0.9$.
-For $\varepsilon =0.9$ and $\phi=0.45$ we clearly observe oscillations in the VACF as a function of time measured in number of collisions: The VACF first becomes negative at $t=4$, stays negative until $t=10$ and becomes positive again before the signal disappears in the noise.
-The oscillations are suppressed by the inelasticity.
-For smaller $\varepsilon$ the VACFs stay positive but show a dint, which is very pronounced for $\varepsilon =0.8$.
-We expect backscattering to disappear completely as the inelasticity is further increased due to two effects.
+\emph{Results---}Backscattering effects are expected to be strongest for high densities, when cages have formed locally, enforcing reflection of the tagged particle by neighbouring particles of the cage.
+In Fig.~\ref{vacf3} we show the modulus of the VACF for volume fraction $\eta=0.5$ and different inelasticities $0.7 \leq \varepsilon \leq 0.9$.
+The VACF becomes negative after a few collisions for all 3 of values of $\varepsilon$.
+It stays negative for about 10 collisions before the correlations become positive again for large times.
+For increasingly more inelastic collisions the range of negative correlations decreases and disappears completely for strongly inelastic systems, as demonstrated in Fig.~\ref{vacf2} for $\eta=0.45$.
+One clearly observes oscillations for $\varepsilon =0.9$, wheras for $\varepsilon =0.8$ the VACF stays positive, but shows a pronounced dint.
+For still smaller $\varepsilon $ backscattering disappears completely due to two effects.
 First, in the sticky limit a tagged particle is no longer reflected from its cage.
 Second, in order to achieve a stationary state of the same temperature, the driving force has to be increased for increasing inelasticity.
 Thereby the system is more strongly randomized and the cages are destroyed more frequently.

-For a higher volume fraction of $\phi=0.5$ the VACF crosses the time axis for all investigated inelasticities to become positive again, as can be seen in Fig. \ref{vacf3}.
-For $\varepsilon=0.9$, the range of negative VACF is wider than for $\phi=0.45$, starting shortly after the first collision and lasting for about 10 collisions.
-For larger inelasticities, $\varepsilon=0.8, 0.7$, the range decreases.

-Due to strong backscattering effects at high densities it is difficult to investigate long-time tails at these densities.
-Hence we plot in Fig. \ref{vacf1} the modulus of the VACF for intermediate volume fractions $\phi=0.1,0.2,0.35$ and inelasticity $\varepsilon = 0.7$.
-For a volume fraction of $\phi=0.35$ an algebraic tail is clearly visble and the exponent is approximately $-3/2$ as in the molecular fluid.
-For volume fraction $\phi=0.2$, the algebraic decay is shifted to larger times and for $\phi=0.1$ this tail seems to vanish in noise.
+Long time-tails are most easily observed for intermediate densities ($\eta=0.2,0.35$) and/or rather inelastic systems such that backscattering effects do not interfere significantly.
+In Fig.~\ref{vacf1} we plot the modulus of the VACF for driving which conserves momentum locally.
+For a volume fraction of $\eta=0.35$ an algebraic tail is clearly visible and the exponent is approximately $-3/2$ as in the molecular fluid.
+For volume fraction $\eta=0.2$, the algebraic decay is shifted to larger times.
+To observe long time tails for higher volume fractions one has to increase the inelasticity.
+In Fig.~\ref{vacf2} a long-time tail $\propto s^{-3/2}$ is clearly visible only for the most inelastic system with $\varepsilon=0.5$.
+In the inset of Fig.~\ref{vacf1} we plot the VACF for a driving mechanism with random kicks of single particles, such that momentum is not conserved.
+One clearly observes an algebraic decay, however the exponent is approximately $-1$ and clearly distinct from $-3/2$.